-One Theatre put a card on every set after a captioned performances asking ‘What did you think of the captions?’ and they found that 33% of the audience actually use the captioning to the 3% who had booked on the premise that it was a captioned performance!
+One Theatre put a card on every set after a captioned performances asking ‘What did you think of the captions?’
+They found that 33% of the audience actually use the captioning.
+This is compared to the 3% who had booked on the premise that it was a captioned performance!

-It can also offer improved customer care, improved customer relationships, local community links, build your team, increase audience size and demographic and also offer a richer theatrical experience.
+It can also offer improved customer care.
+Improved customer relationships, local community links, build your team, increase audience size and demographic and also offers a richer theatrical experience.

-In order to make an accessible performance a success it is key that the following is considered:
+In order to successfully make a theatre show accessible for deaf people it is key that the following is considered:

 – Ensure that the professional you are using is of a high quality, has completed theatre work before and is registered as RSLI with NRCPD